yevster/github-pullrequest-resource/README.md

 * `.build_url`: *Optional.* Contains URL offering detailed information about the build (defaults to the ATC url for the build).

+* `.status_description`: *Optional.* Contains text of status description to be used if one is not provided in the `description` parameter above.

 ## Example pipeline

 Please see this repo's [pipeline](https://github.com/jtarchie/pullrequest-resource/blob/master/.concourse.yml) for a perfect example.